erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

             * Creating new indexes using code in `02_Build_Hisat_Indexes.sh`.
 Indices created!

-  2. Creating script to perform HISAT 2 alignment and SAMtools sorting on files for each experiment.
+### 2. Creating script to perform HISAT 2 alignment and SAMtools sorting on files for each experiment.

-    a.
-Dermo transcriptomes, He OsHV1, Zhang Vibrio and ROD transcriptomes are currently finished being preprocessed.
+* Dermo transcriptomes, He OsHV1, Zhang Vibrio and ROD transcriptomes are currently finished being preprocessed.
 Starting HISAT on these transcriptomes.
 Checked script to make sure correct indexes and paths were used.

         * Received error running the script: Checking with kevin about how to resolve conflict